laugustyniak/embedisualization/README.md

 # Visualize embed of documents

-## Install requirements and spacy model - run
+## Install requirements and spacy model

 You could use `conda`